ry05/DataDecember-1/index.md

 Now that you have a guess for the population mean, how sure can you be in your guess?
 Using confidence intervals, you can quantify just how importance you should place in your guess.
 A confidence interval gives you an interval of values around your guess and tells you what is the probability of the true parameter being within this interval.

 **What the beginner thinks**
-There’s too much maths and stats, I’m getting overwhelmed!
+"There’s too much maths and stats, I’m getting overwhelmed!"

 If you’re one of the many people thinking this then don’t worry!
 It is perfectly normal to feel this way and no one expects you to understand everything at once.
 Actually, instead of dropping everything to learn all these concepts, it is better to approach them in bits and pieces.
 Set aside a few hours every week where you can study these topics in detail and in the rest of your time focus on the other sides of data science (such as coding).
 The good news is that Python already contains many libraries which implement these advanced concepts in just a few lines of code.
 Meaning, you don’t even need to know how something works to make use of it.
 Still, it is advisable that you go through the topics listed as when something doesn’t work, and it will eventually, you will be able to tell exactly what and why.